-This periodic table chart shows the relative sizes of each element.
+This periodic table shows the relative sizes of the atoms of each element.

 Atom size values are calculated from atomic radius data.
 This table shows how the atom size, and atomic radius values change as you move horizontally and vertically across the periodic table.
 In general, atomic radius or atom size decreases as you move from left to right.
 This is due to the way electrons form shells around the nucleus.
 Each step you move to the right on the table, the number of protons in the center increases by one.
 This increases the overall charge attracting the electrons towards the nucleus.
 The larger charge means a greater pull due to the electrostatic attraction between the positive nucleus and the negative electrons.
 The more pull, the tighter the electrons orbit.